microsoft/PubSec-Info-Assistant/docs/deployment/manual_app_registration.md

 If you are unable to obtain the permission at the tenant level described in [Azure account requirements](https://github.com/microsoft/PubSec-Info-Assistant/tree/v1.0?tab=readme-ov-file#azure-account-requirements), you can follow the guidance below to create a manual app registration.

-## Tenant Administrator: Manual Steps to create App Registrations
+## Tenant Administrator: Manual steps to create app registrations

 Here are the details of each step: